Getting a good night's sleep

 Try downloading one of these apps that young people recommend:

-- Happify - Science-based activities and games to help reduce stress, overcome negative thoughts, and build greater resilience.
+Happify: Science-based activities and games to help reduce stress, overcome negative thoughts, and grow your ability to bounce back.

-Find further signposting and how you can receive support from Young Epilepsy.
+Find more information and how you can receive support from Young Epilepsy

 For anyone struggling with their mental health, we have partnered with SHOUT, a FREE 24/7 confidential text service.